jessebl/installscripts/README.md

 Ubuntu 16.04, but supporting multiple platforms (especially CentOS) is an ongoing goal of mine.

-### Setting up Ansible

-To quickly get started using my Ansible code, you can run [ansible/bootstrap.sh](ansible/bootstrap.sh) on Ubuntu-based systems to install and configure Ansible.
-Make sure to run the script as the user that you'll use to run Ansible commands!

 ## Configs

 Configuration files (found in [configs/](configs)) are structured for use with